cskir/program-cskir/PROJECT_DESCRIPTION.md

 ```

 ### Additional Notes for Evaluators
 This was my first Solana dApp and the learning curve was steep!
 Since I am not a frontend developer, the frontend side was steep too.
-Originally I planned a more comlex election system, with experimental voting strategies (preferential voting, pro/contra voting).
+Originally I planned a more complex election system, with experimental voting strategies (preferential voting, pro/contra voting).
 Furthermore with a token pass vault in order to store the proof of the voting and not just simple polls, but with candidate list, but things started to get out of hand, so I just reduced back to a more feasible scope.
 Anyway it was fun!